landofcash/PayUnlock/README.md

 ## Hedera Hackathon - DeFi Track

 This project was developed for the Hedera Hackathon, DeFi track.
-It demonstrates how blockchain technology can be applied to real-world financial transactions beyond traditional cryptocurrency use cases, creating a secure and efficient marketplace for digital goods.
+It demonstrates how Hedera technology can be applied to real-world financial transactions beyond traditional cryptocurrency use cases, creating a secure and efficient marketplace for digital goods.